Arena-Rosnav/.github/profile/README.md

 Arena Benchmark offers a complete evaluation pipeline for benchmarking the performance of robots and planners based on standard metrics, and a trainings pipeline for navigational models based on DRL and PPO.
 With this pipeline our own DRL planner [ROSNav](packages/rosnav.md) was created.

+> Please refer to the official documentation to find detailed instructions on how to install and use the _Arena Benchmark_ project.
+You can find the documentation by following [this](#TODO) link.

 ### Features

 - Integration of [Flatland](#TODO) for training new agents and [Flatland]() and [Gazebo]() for evaluating existing approaches.